Prathmesh-Gupta/FinanceTracker/README.md

 docker exec -it finance_postgres psql -U finance_user -d finance_db
 ```

-Paste your SQL script into the console.
+Paste SQL script at base location with name init into the console.

 Skip if not needed.